Yamaha CP88-73

 Yamaha CP88 and Yamaha CP73 are professional stage pianos produced by Yamaha.
 These instruments are identical except for keyboard action and size.
-The instrument is designed to be played on live concerts on the stage, and it is geared towards the intermediate and advanced players.
-In addition to live performances, it is also suitable for recording studios due to its high quality audio.
-As it is intended for professional use in locations with a preinstalled sound system, such as concert venues and recording studios, it does not have internal speakers, like the home instruments.
+The instruments are designed to be played at live concerts on the stage, and are also suitable for recording studio due to their versatility of sound.
+As they are intended for professional use in locations with a preinstalled sound system, such as concert venues and recording studios, they do not have internal speakers, unlike the instruments intended for home use.

 History

 The CP series name comes from combo piano.
-The history of Yamaha CP series goes back to the year 1976.
-The CP electro-acoustic pianos were highly appreciated in the 70's and was considered one of the most useful gigging instruments.
-After a decades long period, the CP series was revived again with the advent of the CP-4 model.
-The current CP models precessors CP-40 and CP-4 were published year 2013.
-The CP88 and CP73 models were first published in NAMM 2019.
-The new model was anticipated by many musicians as the previous instrument in the Yamaha CP series was published five years ago.
+The history of Yamaha CP series goes back to the year 1976 with the release of the CP-70.
+The CP electro-acoustic pianos were highly appreciated in the 1970s and were considered some of the most useful instruments for gigging.
+After a decade-long period, the CP series was revived again with the advent of the CP-4 model.
+The current CP models' predecessors, CP-40 and CP-4 were published in 2013.
+The CP88 and CP73 models were first published during NAMM 2019.
+The new model was anticipated by many musicians as the previous instrument in the Yamaha CP series was published five years prior.

 Instrument features

-The instrument has easy-to-use interface for live playing and it features high sound quality.
-The design resembles in many parts the popular stage pianos made by Swedish Clavia, and the interface resembles closely their Nord Stage Piano.
+The instrument has an easy-to-use interface for live playing and features high sound quality.
+In many aspects, the design resembles the popular stage pianos made by Swedish Clavia, and the interface resembles closely their Nord Stage Piano.

 Construction

-The instrument's high quality chassis is built from aluminium, which makes it both robust and light weight.
-The knobs and buttons appear to be high build quality.
+The instrument's high-quality chassis is built from aluminium, which makes it both robust and lightweight.
+The knobs and buttons appear to be of high build quality.

-Both models come with Yamaha FC3A pedal.
-The instrument has XLR, jack and headphone audio out connections.
-It also comes with MIDI in, out and thru connections as well as MIDI connection through USB.
-Like the other stage pianos, the instrument doesn't have built in speakers.
+Both models come with the Yamaha FC3A pedal.
+The instrument has XLR, jack and headphone audio-out connections.
+It also comes with MIDI in, out and through connections as well as a USB-port MIDI connection.
+Like other stage pianos, the instrument does not have built-in speakers.

-The larger CP88 weighs 18,6 kg, which is reasonable weight for this kind of instrument.
-Moving the instrument can be done by just single person.
-The more compact CP73 weighs 13,1 kg.
+The larger CP88 weighs 18.6 kg, which is a reasonable weight for this kind of instrument, enabling it to be moved by a single person.
+The more compact CP73 weighs 13.1 kg.